mahim2001/Job_Varse/README.md

 ## Technology Stack
 ### Frontend :
--Flutter is a frontend framework used to build the user interface of apps.
+- Flutter is a frontend framework used to build the user interface of apps.

 ### Backend :
--Firebase is a backend platform that provides services like authentication, real-time databases, cloud storage and hosting.
+- Firebase is a backend platform that provides services like authentication, real-time databases, cloud storage and hosting.

 ### Development Environment & Platform :
--Android Studio
+- Android Studio